Ltd vs LLC (Every Difference You Should Know)

 - LLCs enjoy pass-through taxation, whereas Limited Companies face both corporate and individual taxation.

-- With 1.4 million new U.S. businesses launched from March 2021 to March 2022 (per the SBA), entrepreneurs should evaluate whether an LLC or Ltd. structure aligns with their goals.
+- With 1.1 million new U.S. small business establishments opened from March 2023 to March 2024 (per the SBA), entrepreneurs should evaluate whether an LLC or Ltd. structure aligns with their goals [1].

 - Both offer personal liability protection, but in my experience, LLCs provide more management flexibility compared to the more rigid structure of a Limited Company.